ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning

-In the cross-attention transformer as shown in Fig. \ref{Fig_transformer_architectures}(b), geometric information is provided as a separate input, consisting of the spatial coordinates of a fixed point cloud and their corresponding SDF values.
-The point cloud is randomly sampled once within a finite spatial domain and then kept identical across all cases to eliminate sampling-induced variations.
-Consequently, geometric variability is encoded entirely through the SDF field defined on this fixed set of spatial locations.
-The geometric input is employed to construct the key and value matrices in the attention mechanism, while the main input data (e.g., spatial coordinates and other features) is used to construct the query matrix, as detailed in the \ref{appendix_cross_attention}.
-This allows the model to process the query data independent of geometric information.
-This will be particularly useful when we want to predict the target function at arbitrary spatial locations, since the query points can be sampled independently of the geometry.
-Similar to the self-attention transformer, we first apply MLP layers to project both the query input and the geometric input to higher-dimensional spaces.
-RoPE is applied to both the query and key matrices to incorporate relative positional information based on the spatial coordinates.
-The output of each cross-attention layer is recursively fed into subsequent cross-attention layers as the updated query input, and the output of the final cross-attention layer is then processed by additional MLP layers within a residual block to produce the final output.
+In the cross-attention transformer shown in Fig. \ref{Fig_transformer_architectures}(b), geometric information is supplied as a separate input consisting of the spatial coordinates of a fixed point cloud and their corresponding SDF values.
+The point cloud is sampled once within a finite spatial domain and then kept identical across all cases to eliminate sampling-induced variation.
+As a result, geometric variability is encoded entirely through the SDF field defined on this fixed set of spatial locations.
+The geometric input is used to construct the key and value matrices in the attention mechanism, while the main input data, such as spatial coordinates and other features, is used to construct the query matrix, as detailed in \ref{appendix_cross_attention}.
+This decoupling allows the model to process query data independently of the geometry representation, which is especially useful when predictions are needed at arbitrary spatial locations because the query points can be sampled independently of the geometry.
+As in the self-attention transformer, MLP layers first project both the query input and the geometric input to higher-dimensional feature spaces.
+RoPE is then applied to the query and key matrices to encode relative positional information based on the spatial coordinates.
+The output of each cross-attention layer is passed recursively to the next layer as the updated query input, and the output of the final layer is processed by additional MLP layers within a residual block to produce the final output.